ramrom/rams_dot_files/cheatsheets/pub_sub_message_bus_cheatsheet.md

 - push vs pull
     - push - messages are pushed to consumer
     - pull - conumser must request for messages
+        - generally an easier system to impelment, consumer has to do more work
 - order
     - FIFO - message order gauranteed, consumer gets messages in order they were added to queue